A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: Numerical Experiment

 Unlike the probability of violation, the complexity $S_M^{*}$ is identical across all Monte Carlo repetitions for any $M$.
-Therefore, $g (S_M^{*})$ in Fig.~\ref{fig:the_prob_of_vio_0.01} remains constant for a given $M$.
-By fixing $\beta = 0.01$ (a $99\%$ confidence level), we expect the empirical violation $\hat{V}_M(x^\star_M,y^\star_M)$ to exceed the theoretical bound $g (S_M^{*})$ in no more than $1\%$ of the repetitions.
-In Fig.~\ref{fig:the_prob_of_vio_0.01}, our numerical results are consistent with this guarantee, as the bound was rarely violated (observed only once at $M=50$ and once at $M=69$).
-That is, the true confidence $2 / (100 \times 200) = 0.01\% \le 1\%$.
-This provides a numerical verification of Theorem~\ref{thm:nonconvex} and Corollary~\ref{coro:unique}.
+This is due to the special structure of this numerical example, specifically the bilinear payoff and interval uncertainty.
+Therefore, $\epsilon (S_M^{*})$ in Fig.~\ref{fig:the_prob_of_vio_0.01} remains constant for a given $M$.
+Moreover, we observe that the empirical probability of violation can be exactly zero, implying the absence of a strictly positive lower bound.
+By fixing $\beta = 0.01$ (a $99\%$ confidence level), we expect the empirical violation $\hat{V}_M(x^\star_M,y^\star_M)$ to exceed the theoretical bound $\epsilon (S_M^{*})$ in no more than $1\%$ of the repetitions.
+In Fig.~\ref{fig:the_prob_of_vio_0.01}, our numerical results are consistent with this guarantee, as the bound was never violated.
+This provides a numerical verification of Theorem~\ref{thm:nonconvex}.